 And Self-Scanning app personalization is a great way to tap into a customer’s individual shopping mission.

-Coop Denmark – a Scandit client – provides an excellent example of how to add additional Scan and Go functionality.
+Coop Denmark – a Scandit client – provides an excellent example of how to add additional mobile self-scanning functionality.
 In its Scan and Pay app, the store used customer data to generate personalized offers, promotions, and discounts.